Lion Red: History

 According to the date on cans and bottles of Lion Red, the beer was established (and thus presumably first brewed) in 1907.
 The name Lion Red was first adopted by the public to describe the red coloured label and can.
-Lion Breweries responded by changing the official name from Lion Beer to Lion Red in the mid 1980s.
+Lion Breweries responded by changing the official name from Lion Beer to Lion Red in the mid-1980s.

 Sponsorship

 Rugby League

 Lion Red has been a longtime sponsor of the New Zealand Rugby League team.
 Since their introduction into the National Rugby League competition in Australia in 1995 until 2014, the New Zealand Warriors (formerly Auckland Warriors) have also been sponsored by Lion Red.
-They sponsored the national Lion Red Cup from 1994–96 and currently sponsor Auckland Rugby League's Fox Memorial premier competition.
+They sponsored the national Lion Red Cup from 1994 to 1996 and currently sponsor Auckland Rugby League's Fox Memorial premier competition.

 Rugby Union

 Lion Red sponsor the Northland Taniwhas and Counties-Manukau Steelers in the Mitre 10 Cup competition.